 Steam distilled seeds.
-Used for almost everything in Grenada, from aiding with muscular pain, to head-ache, sprains strains and fatigue.
+Used for almost everything in Grenada, from aiding with muscular pain, headaches, sprains, strains and fatigue.
 The Grenadians say that it invigorates the mind and heightens dream state.
 The West Indian Nutmeg (Grenadian) is much safer than the East Indian variety.
 Avoid in pregnancy.
 Do not take internally.

 Orange Bitter – Citrus amara

-Cold pressed from peel.
-Cosmetic uses include: dull, dry, oily congested, acne, as well as wrinkly skin.
+Cold pressed from the peel.
+Cosmetic uses include dull, dry, oily congested, acne, as well as wrinkly skin.
 May strengthen and soften skin.
-Said to stimulate nerve endings, aid in hydration, calm oil gland function, increase hydro lipid layer, and support regeneration.
+Said to stimulate nerve endings, aid in hydration, calm oil gland function, increase hydro-lipid layer, and support regeneration.
 Diluted and made into a rub it may be helpful for sore muscles.
 Diffuse oils for colds and flu.
 May ease anxiety and insomnia.
 Phototoxic.
 High amounts may irritate skin.
 Avoid in the first trimester of pregnancy.

 Orange Sweet – Citrus sinensis

 Steam distilled or cold pressed peel.
 Similar to Bitter orange, but less helpful for sore bones and muscles.
 Sweet orange is a better environmental disinfectant.
 Maybe phototoxic and a skin irritant.

 Steam distilled leaves.
 Anti-infectious, antiseptic, used for colds, flues, and inflammation.
 Do not use internally.
 Avoid when pregnant and breastfeeding.
 Irritates skin.
 May be toxic to the liver in high amounts.